 Do predictive models handle high cardinality?
 Part 1

-We're going throught this by building two predictive models: Gradient Boosting Machine -quite robust across many different data inputs.
+Now, we're going throught this by building two predictive models: Gradient Boosting Machine -quite robust across many different data inputs.

 The first model doesn't have treated data, and the second one has been treated by the function in